cenviity/jj/docs/config.md

-By default, if a single remote exists it is used for `jj git fetch` and `jj git push`; however if multiple remotes exist, the default remote is assumed to be named `"origin"`, just like in Git.
+By default, if a single remote exists it is used for `jj git fetch` and `jj git push`; however if multiple remotes exist, the default remote is assumed to be named "origin", just like in Git.
 Sometimes this is undesirable, e.g. when you want to fetch from a different remote than you push to, such as a GitHub fork.

 To change this behavior, you can modify the [repository